Protecting Your Mental Health in Today’s World

 Is Social Anxiety Common Mostly Among Introverts?
 Also, How Can One Manage Social Anxiety?

 I would say 90% of introverts have social anxiety.
-Social anxiety can be managed through gradual exposure of people that experience it to social events.
-It cannot be gotten rid of only managed.
-One has to be careful on exposed to a social event in order, not to overload which can lead to panic attacks.
-The exposure needs to be agreed to by the person and in a gradual process.
+You can manage social anxiety through gradual exposure to social events.
+You cannot get rid of it, only manage.
+Carefully get exposed to social events.
+You should do this in order not to overload, which can lead to panic attacks.
+The exposure needs to be agreed to and done in a gradual process.

 Is Negativity The Gateway To Bad Mental Health Or Just Mental Health?